 We are now well established on the family farm following a few successful seasons.
 Most of our longer term projects are set up and ticking over nicely.

-Renovations to upgrade the barn to a rustic wedding/events venue catering for 48 people is half way.
-The deck is great, roof nearly done and doors to follow.
+Renovations to upgrade the barn to a rustic wedding/events venue catering for 48 people is nearing completion.

 The cottages rented out for extra income is quite popular and we make friends from all over the world that way.

-Our ongoing documentation of the indigenous fauna and flora is going progressing and we continue to add interesting creatures and plants.
+Our ongoing documentation of the indigenous fauna and flora is going progressing and we continue to add interesting creatures and plants to the list.

 We keep some animals and try to integrate them into our longer term goals.
 The cattle graze on the small pastures around the house, keeping the grass short and thus maintaining a low fuel load fire break.
 They save us from mowing while looking pretty.
 Chickens, ducks and geese are used to feed in the orchard and garden, taking grubs, seedlings and greenery.
 They provide us with eggs and meat.
 The dogs, the undisputed stars of the farm, sleep in the sun, chase baboons, take visitors on walks, charm volunteers and scare chickens.
 All in one day.